-Presented each year during the Virginia Festival of the Book, the Reed Awards recognize outstanding writing on the southern environment in two categories: Book for works of nonfiction (not self-published) and Journalism for newspaper, magazine, and online writing published by a recognized institution (e.g. a news organization, university or nonprofit group).
+Presented each year during the Virginia Festival of the Book, the Reed Awards recognize outstanding writing in two categories: Book for works of nonfiction (not self-published) and Journalism for newspaper, magazine, and online writing published by a recognized institution, such as a news organization, university, or nonprofit group.
+Here are the requirements:

 - All submissions must have been published between October 1, 2015, and September 30, 2016.